DanielBGomez/BilgeStatsPit/README.md

 Project details in plain language at the "About" section.

-###How I got the Data?
+###How we got the Data?
-Since I wanted to get information from most of the games offered in the contest, and doing calculations individually using only the API would make it very slow and clumsy, I used a local database where mainly kept the id of the games (**10,000** per region = **100,000** in total) and with an algorithm I began to get the information of each match 1-1, keeping the game information in a table where stored the information required for each game participant (Champions in this case ), it also updated the status of the games in the database to prevent duplicate values.
+Since we wanted to get information from most of the games offered in the contest, and doing calculations individually using only the API would make it very slow and clumsy, we used a local database where mainly kept the id of the games (**10,000** per region = **100,000** in total) and with an algorithm we began to get the information of each match 1-1, keeping the game information in a table where stored the information required for each game participant (Champions in this case ), it also updated the status of the games in the database to prevent duplicate values.

 ####Data Stored:
 ######(The raw data isn't at the files)